Bubble

 I know why we cry.

 Feel sympathy and remorse.
-Let it be.
+Let

 Our tears that fall unite you and me.